 I love tomatoes and I love rice, so I thought it would be a great combination.

-I know I used Giada’s cookbook in the last challenge when I made Lemon Spaghetti, but it was such a hit that I didn’t hesitate to use another of her recipes this time around.
+I know I used Giada’s cookbook in the last challenge when I made Lemon Spaghetti.
+And it was such a hit that I didn’t hesitate to use another of her recipes this time around.

-This dish is quite striking when you put it on the table due to the vibrant red and green of the tomato, and because I think the tomatoes look kind of cute with their little hats.
+These stuffed tomatoes are quite striking when you put them on the table due to the vibrant red and green of the tomatoes, and because I think the tomatoes look kind of cute with their little hats.

 Rice Stuffed Tomatoes

 - 2/3 cup Arborio rice